danielricks/autoplay/README.md

 ## Agents

 A number of agents are included with this code.
 The agents included are: a basic navigational agent, a more sophisticated noun-verb processing agent, a Q-learning agent with affordance capabilities.

+We won the IEEE CIG 2016 Text-based Adventure Competition!
+Our autoplay-compatible agent is provided [here](https://github.com/danielricks/IEEE-CIG-2016-Text-based-Adventure-AI-Competition-Winning-Agent).

 ## Usage